All dynotags are powered by our industrial strength DCS: Dynotag Cloud Service running 7/24 to provide all the advanced features for your dynotags!

 Dynotag merchandise is passive – meaning there are no electronics, batteries or moving parts.
 This makes them very tough and secure.

-All dynotag merchandise presents its unique address of a dynotag that is maintained by the DCS.
+All dynotag merchandise displays unique web address of a dynotag that is maintained by the DCS.
 That address is printed on the dynotag in a QR code that can be read by many smartphones and as a web address that can be typed into a web browser.

 Smart phones have very good location services as they use multiple ways to pinpoint their location – Cellular network, WiFi hotspots nearby and built-in GPS.
 Consequently they can return very accurate location, even if they do not have the GPS turned on.